kmjones1979/se2-graph-token-api/README.md

 # Token API Explorer 🚀 built with Scaffold-ETH 2

-A modern, responsive web application built with Next.js that interacts with [Pinax Network's Token API](https://beta.docs.pinax.network/evm/holders).
+A modern, responsive web application built with Next.js that interacts with [The Graph Token API](https://thegraph.com/docs/en/token-api/evm/get-balances-evm-by-address/).
 This explorer allows you to fetch and display token information across multiple EVM networks.

 ## 🌟 Features